oneapi-src/oneDPL/rfcs/proposed/host_backend_histogram/README.md

 footprint where possible.

 ### Code Reuse
-It is a priority to reuse as much as we can which already exists and has been reviewed within oneDPL.
 We want to minimize adding requirements for parallel backends to implement, and lift as much as possible to the algorithm implementation level.
 We should be able to avoid adding a `__parallel_histogram` call in the individual backends, and instead rely upon `__parallel_for`.

 ### unseq Backend
 Currently oneDPL relies upon openMP SIMD to provide its vectorization, which is designed to provide vectorization across